davidsbatista/davidsbatista.net/_posts/2017-08-09-HHM_and_Naive_Bayes.md

 ---
 layout: post
-title: Hidden Markov Models and the Naive Bayes connection
+title: Hidden Markov Model and Naive Bayes relationship
 date: 2017-08-09 00:00:00
 tags: [hidden markov models, naive bayes, sequence classifier, tutorial]
 categories: [blog]
 comments: true
 disqus_identifier: 20170809
-preview_pic: /assets/images/2017-08-09-Sequential_Supervised_Learning_part_I.png
+preview_pic: /assets/images/2017-08-09-HMM.png
 ---

-This is the first post, of a series of posts, about sequential supervised learning applied to Natural Language Processing (NLP).
-In this post I will write about the classical algorithm for sequence learning, the Hidden Markov Model (HMM), explain how it's related with the Naive Bayes Model and it's limitations.
+This is the first post, of a series of posts, about sequential supervised learning applied to Natural Language Processing.
+In this first post I will write about the classical algorithm for sequence learning, the Hidden Markov Model (HMM), explain how it's related with the Naive Bayes Model and it's limitations.

 ## __Introduction__